The Guided Local Hamiltonian Problem for Stoquastic Hamiltonians: Preliminaries

 \begin{definition}[The \sc{Guided Local Hamiltonian} Problem] Given a $k$-local Hamiltonian $H$ acting on $n$ qubits such that $\norm{H} \leq 1$, parameters $a,b \in [0,1]$ such that $b-a \geq 1/\poly{n}$ and a description of a semi-classical encoded subset state $\ket{\zeta}$ with the promise that $\norm{\Pi_0\ket{\zeta}}^2 \geq \delta$ for some $0 <\delta < 1$, decide whether $\lambda_0(H) \leq a$ or $\lambda_0(H) \geq b$, promised one is true. \end{definition}

 The \sc{Guided Local Hamiltonian} problem for stoquastic Hamiltonians is defined similarly, with the additional constraint that the Hamiltonian is stoquastic.
-We refer to the problem in this manner rather than ``\emph{The Guided Local Stoquastic Hamiltonian problem}'' to avoid cross-contamination with the problem presented by Bravyi in Ref.~\cite{Bravyi15}.
-The description of the state $\ket{\zeta}$ is given in a classically efficient form, allowing for classical sample-query access~\cite{GLG22} (\cref{prop:sample-from-subset-state}).
-Such access is motivated by standard assumptions in dequantisation algorithms~\cite{CHM21} and considerations for having classical information~\cite{VdN11} opposed to the quantum state itself.
+We refer to the problem in this manner rather than ``\emph{The Guided Local Stoquastic Hamiltonian problem}'' to avoid cross-contamination with the problem presented by Bravyi in Ref.~\cite{bravyi2015monte}.
+The description of the state $\ket{\zeta}$ is given in a classically efficient form, allowing for classical sample-query access~\cite{gharibian2023dequantizing} (\cref{prop:sample-from-subset-state}).
+Such access is motivated by standard assumptions in classical simulation techniques~\cite{vandennest2011simulating,rudi2020approximating}.
 The local Hamiltonian and parameters $a,b$ are presented using a polynomial number of bits, with the Hamiltonian encoded as a sum of local terms, each in the computational basis.
-Note that in the \sc{Guided Local Stoquastic Hamiltonian} problem of Ref.~\cite{Bravyi15}, the guiding state is not regard as a part of the input and furthermore, has additional criteria that is not present in our problem.
+Note that in the \sc{Guided Local Stoquastic Hamiltonian} problem of Ref.~\cite{bravyi2015monte}, the guiding state is not regarded as a part of the input and furthermore, has additional criteria that is not present in our problem.

 The criterion on the norm of the Hamiltonian is strong, in the sense that we would typically expect a physical Hamiltonian to have a norm bounded by a polynomial in $n$.
 The renormalisation of the Hamiltonian can be achieved by a global factor scaling of $1/\poly{n}$.
 The norm bound is a key factor in the applicability of dequantisation algorithms for the \sc{Guided Local Hamiltonian} problem.
-Under relaxed conditions, such as constant precision and overlap, Ref.~\cite{GLG22} gives a classical algorithm for problem when the norm is bounded by $1$ whereas Ref.~\cite{ZWY24} shows that the unphysical norm bound can be circumvented, allowing for a wider range of physically motivated and practical Hamiltonians to be considered.
+Under relaxed conditions, such as constant precision and overlap, Ref.~\cite{gharibian2023dequantizing} gives a classical algorithm for problem when the norm is bounded by $1$ whereas Ref.~\cite{zhang2024dequantized} shows that the unphysical norm bound can be circumvented, allowing for a wider range of physically motivated and practical Hamiltonians to be considered.
 For consistency with the original literature, we maintain the above assumptions but recognise the realistic limitations this imposes.